Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and Lorentz symmetry

 \section{IRC-safety and Lorentz symmetry}

-Let us now characterize the IRC-safe Lorentz invariants in the case of events consisting entirely of massless inputs (which is often artificially enforced in simulated data that includes detector simulations).
+Let us now try to characterize the IRC-safe Lorentz invariants of a set of jet constituents.
 When working with Lorentz-invariant observables, it is convenient to rewrite everything in terms of Lorentz invariant coordinates -- the dot products $d_{ij}=p_i\cdot p_j$ (note that these coordinates are in general not independent since any $5\times 5$ minor of the matrix $\{d_{ij}\}$ must vanish due to the fact that any five $4$-vectors are linearly dependent, but they will suffice for our purposes).
 For two massless particles, collinearity is equivalent to the vanishing of the dot product.
 Conversely, the dot product between two time- or light-like vectors is zero only if both are light-like and collinear.
 Thus the C-safety condition amounts to the equality of the gradients of $f$ with respect to any two of the rows (or columns) of $\{d_{ij}\}$ when evaluated on the corresponding coordinate hyperplane: